Jeanmilost/DwarfStar/README.md

 These third-party libraries depend on which OS is targetted, but are cross-platform, and are normally available on any OS.
 Please refer to the original website for the documentation, updates, and licenses.

 Several [Blender](https://www.blender.org/) plugins were also used to export Inter-Quake (.iqm) model formats.
 You may find them on the following websites:
-- Inter-Quake Model (.iqm) for Blender 2.49 to 2.93: https://github.com/lsalzman/iqm
+- Inter-Quake Model (.iqm) for Blender: https://github.com/lsalzman/iqm

 ## How to easily create animated characters
 Below is a very simple method to create high quality animated characters which may be loaded with the provided reader.